 Jim is passionate about giving back to his profession and the community.
 He was President of the Greensboro Bar Association (2014-2015).
 He was Chair in the Guilford Inn of Court (2018-2019).
-He serves as Past Chair (2017 - 2018) on the Section Council of the Insurance Law Section of the North Carolina Bar Association and ran the section's annual CLE program in 2013 and 2014.
-He is Chair of the Amicus Brief Committee of the Trucking Industry Defense Association and Past Chair (2008 - 2018) of the First Party Property Subcommittee of the Insurance Law Committee of the Defense Research Institute.
+He served as Chair (2017 - 2018) on the Section Council of the Insurance Law Section of the North Carolina Bar Association and ran the section's annual CLE program in 2013 and 2014.
+He served on the Section Council of the Environmental Section of the NCBA.
+He is Chair of the Amicus Brief Committee of the Trucking Industry Defense Association and served as Chair (2008 - 2018) of the First Party Property Subcommittee of the Insurance Law Committee of the Defense Research Institute.
 Jim was program chair for the April 2013 and December 2019 Insurance Coverage conferences, the two flagship programs of DRI’s Insurance Law Committee.
-He has also been the program chair for environmental law conferences sponsored by the North Carolina Bar Association.
+He has also been the program chair for environmental law conferences sponsored by the Environmental Section of the NCBA.

 Jim is a frequent speaker at local, state and national conferences and seminars where attorneys attend for their continuing legal education requirements.
 Recent topics include ethics for litigators, truck accident defense, insurance coverage, evidence, insurance bad faith defense, and civil litigation.
 Sponsors of the programs have been the Greensboro and North Carolina Bar Associations, DRI, National Business Institute and Property Liability Resources Bureau.